-According to the World Tourism Organization (UNWTO), the total number of global tourist arrivals was nearly 1,322 million in 2017, growing by a remarkable 7% from the year before.
-The travel industry remains as one of the most competitive industries dominated by accommodation and transportation services.
+According to World Tourism Organization (UNWTO), the total number of global tourist arrivals was nearly 1,322 million in 2017, growing by a remarkable 7% from the year before.
+Though affected by COVID-19, travel and tourism have led to a collapse around the whole world.
+It remains one of the most competitive industries dominated by accommodation and transportation services for the living ones.

-- Hotel Name
+- Hotel names

-- Room Prices
+- Room prices

 - Hotel facilities

-- Phone/Fax number
+- Phone/Fax numbers

 - Room types